 I am a board-certified sex therapist.
 My experience includes working with clients presenting with erectile dysfunction, premature ejaculation, painful intercourse, lack of sexual desire, orgasmic disorder, sexually compulsive behavior, symptoms related to sexual trauma, difficulty cultivating emotional connections and decreased sexual pleasure.
 In addition, I work with couples to deepen their levels of intimacy.

-I am an ally of the LGBTQ+ community and have experience providing support and counseling.
+I am an ally of the LGBTQ+ community and provide a safe, supportive space for all types of relationships.

-I provide sex-positive therapy to individuals and couples that have alternative sexual practices, such as polyamory and open relationships.
-I believe in the de-stigmatization of all things sexual and intimate within your consensual relationships.
-I create a safe, non-judgmental space for couples and individuals to explore any aspect of their lifestyle.
+I engage with all genres of individuals and focus on sex-positive therapy, polyamory, alternative sexual practices, and the de-stigmatization of all things sexual and intimate within your consensual relationships.
+I create a safe, non-judgmental space for couples and individuals to explore any aspect of their life or relationship life.

-I have experience working with women on specific issues including body image issues, abuse, trauma, domestic violence, relationship issues, assertive communication, anxiety and depression, sexual concerns, gender related concerns, and miscarriage/infertility grief counseling.
+I have worked with women on specific issues including body image issues, trauma related to previously experiencing domestic violence/sexual assault, relationship issues, anxiety and depression, guilt and shame, sexual issues, gender stereotypes, and miscarriage/infertility grief counseling.

 Men in Therapy

 I am a licensed psychotherapist, registered nurse, and board-certified sex therapist.
 I graduated with a master’s degree in Counselor Education, from Florida International University.
-My experience includes community mental health, domestic violence/sexual assault counseling, and private practice.
-My most recent endeavor includes working as an adjunct professor of psychopathology at Barry University.
+My experience includes community mental health, correctional mental health, domestic violence/sexual assault counseling (for victims/survivors), and private practice.
+My most recent endeavor includes working as an adjunct professor of psychopathology, at Barry University.

 Prior to pursuing a career in counseling, I worked in an acute care setting for over twenty years; First, as an intensive care room nurse, later, as a case manager in the emergency department.
 Currently, I am enrolled, in the Doctorate of Sexology Program, at The International Institute of Clinical Sexology.
 I am fluent in English and Spanish.